Madrid Spain Travel Guide

 Large department stores (El Corte Inglés) and international chain stores.

-Barrio de las Letras and hidden streets host small shops with ceramics, items made of leather, jewelry.
+Barrio of the (feminine Letras and hidden streets host small shops with ceramics, items made of leather, jewelry.

-Major department stores or boutique shops may offer international shipping.
-Know your home country's''s import rules for imported goods, especially food items like cured meats.
+Major department stores or specialty shops may offer international shipping.
+Understand your home country's''s import rules for imported goods, especially food items like cured meats.